 WSUS Offline Scanning Exclusions - Microsoft Baseline Security Analyzer (MBSA)

 There are four distinctive methods to choose when using MBSA and WSUS offline scanning.
 Method 1 has the least amount of risk.
 If this method does not work for you, we recommend you use Method 2.
 Methods 3 and 4 may increase your security risk.
 We recommend that you use Methods 3 or 4 only if required and ensure you please take necessary precautions.

 MBSA was largely used in situations where neither Microsoft Update nor a local WSUS/ConfigMgr server was available, or as a compliance tool to ensure that all security updates were deployed to a managed environment.
 While MBSA version 2.3 introduced support for Windows Server 2012 R2 and Windows 8.1, it has since been deprecated and no longer developed.
 MBSA 2.3 is not updated to fully support Windows 10 and Windows Server 2016.

 The following script may help you as an alternative to MBSA’s patch-compliance checking with later versions of Windows:

-I received numerous feedback on this post and I wanted to highlight the contributions from the following individuals: Max Baldt, David Coulter, Aaron Ellison, Julie Andreacola, and Klaus Kreyenberg.
+I received numerous feedback on this post and I wanted to highlight the contributions from the following individuals: Max Baldt, David Coulter, Aaron Ellison, Julie Andreacola, Klaus Kreyenberg, and Jorge Miguel Ferreira.

 Special thanks to Kevin Kasalonis, Cameron Cox, Clifton Hughes, Rushi Faldu, and Santos Martinez.